Goddard/pinephone/README.md

-# PinePhone64 Install Scripts
+# PinePhone Install Scripts

-Project was started to make it quick and easy to install images on the PinePhone64
+Project was started to make it quick and easy to install images on the PinePhone.

 # Supported Images
  - UBPorts